 Now imagine the opposite, Tagomi buys $100,000 worth of Bitcoin from Kraken and Kraken makes Tagomi send the funds upfront by posting collateral.
 Now, if Tagomi goes bankrupt, the exchange is fine because they have the funds already.
 The only clients that will suffer are the clients of the broker that went bankrupt.
-The impact is localized to the investors that took on the risk in the first place in this model and is the more common model used in foreign exchange markets.
-However, since cryptocurrency exchanges are often not regulated, brokers and banks often use the first model before the credit risk of the exchange is larger than the credit risk of the broker or bank.
+The impact is localized to the investors that took on the risk in the first place in this model.
+The common model in traditional FX is settling through a central clearing company.
+An example of such a company is the CLS.
+Centralizing settlement helps to eliminate a risk called the “Herstatt Risk”, which is named after the Bank Herstatt fiasco.
+Bank Herstatt failed to deliver their side of the settlement.
+There is no CLS in crypto, because it would be centralized (by definition) and therefore goes against the ethos of crypto.
+Therefore, brokers and banks in the cryptoasset industry often use the first model when the credit risk of the exchange is larger than the credit risk of the broker or bank.
 Credit risk determines who will have to post collateral first.
 The reason some brokers have this privilege is because their trading volume and credit worthiness makes them an important client for the exchange.
 Therefore, this option is not available to retail traders.
 Retail traders must first post collateral on the exchange, and then the exchange will deliver cryptocurrencies.
 Another option that is quickly becoming a standard is delayed settlement with 1–2 basis points charged per extra day of settlement.

 The largest firms in this space are Tagomi and SFOX.
 SFOX even has Federal Deposit Insurance on fiat deposits with them up to $250K.
 Since brokers take custody of client funds, they normally need to be licensed.
 For example, in the US the common licenses required for this activity include MSBs and MTLs.